Python-PyQt/PyQt6-Docs/docs/introduction.rst

 PyQt6 contains plugins that enable Qt Designer and :program:`qmlscene` to be extended using Python code.
 See :ref:`ref-designer-plugins` and :ref:`ref-integrating-qml` respectively for the details.
+(Note that these are not included in the binary wheels.)

 PyQt6 also contains a couple of utility programs.